A pic of river ness

 Text

 NatureScot is the lead partner, together with ten Fishery Trusts/Boards and the University of Aberdeen.
-Our volunteers and local groups will be key partners, providing a legacy for our project.
+Our volunteers and local groups are key partners, helping to provide a sustainable legacy for the project.

 Our funders